 - Effect of the program is not merely within the computer but where the beneficial consequences feed into other devices.

-Relying on the above pointers, the Court opined that the features of the subject invention provide technical effects both within the computer by optimizing storage and retrieval processes, and beyond the computer by enhancing the functioning of mobile devices, improving media accessibility, and rejected the objection under Section 3(k).
-The Court directed Blackberry to characterize the claims of the subject invention with the feature “selection of multimedia files for transfer between storage mediums” from prior art US’765, allowing the application to proceed to grant.
+Relying on the above pointers, the Court opined that, the features of the suit patent provide technical effects both within the computer by optimizing storage and retrieval processes, and beyond the computer by enhancing the functioning of mobile devices, improving media accessibility, and rejected the objection under section 3(k).
+The Court directed Blackberry to characterize the claims of the suit patent with the feature “selection of multimedia files for transfer between storage mediums” from prior art US’765, allowing the application to proceed to grant.

 Through this judgment, the Court has emphasized how a computer-related invention’s technical contribution or technical effect should be evaluated while judging subject matter eligibility, which not only provides clearer guidance for patent examination, but also profoundly entrusts and encourages innovators of software-centric innovations.